USS Laffey (DD-459): Service history

 After shakedown off the west coast, Laffey headed for the war zone via Pearl Harbor, arriving at Efate on 28 August 1942.
 She steamed in the antisubmarine screen until she joined Task Force 18 on 6 September.
 When the flagship—the aircraft carrier —was sunk on 15 September, Laffey rescued survivors and returned them to Espiritu Santo.
 She sailed with Task Force 64 and touched at Noumea, New Caledonia, on 18 September.

 Laffey had her first fleet action in the Battle of Cape Esperance (also known as the Second Battle of Savo Island) on 11 and 12 October 1942.
 The destroyer operated with Admiral Norman Scott's cruiser group, guarding against Japanese attempts to reinforce Guadalcanal.
 On 11 October, when the group formed into single column, Laffey joined two other destroyers in the van.
 When the engagement began, Laffey raked the cruiser with three of her 5 in guns.

 After the battle, Laffey met with a group escorting transports from Nouméa on 11 November, and sailed to Lunga Point, arriving the next day.
 The disembarking operations were interrupted by a heavy air attack.
 On 13 November, Laffey was placed in the van of a column of eight destroyers and five cruisers under Admiral Daniel J. Callaghan.
 Early in the midwatch, the radar operator reported contact with the enemy.
 It was a Japanese force of two battleships, one light cruiser, and 14 destroyers, under Vice Admiral Hiroaki Abe, and the First Naval Battle of Guadalcanal began.
 At the height of the violent battle, the battleship came through the darkness and her and Laffey headed at full speed for the same spot.
 They missed colliding by 20 ft.
 Laffey unleashed her torpedoes and, using all her firepower, raked the battleship's bridge, wounding Admiral Abe, and killing his chief of staff.
 Admiral Abe was thereafter limited in his ability to direct his ships for the rest of the battle.
 With a battleship on her stern, a second on her port beam, and the destroyers Yukikaze and Terizuki on her port bow, Laffey fought the Japanese ships with the three remaining main battery guns in a no-quarter duel at point-blank range.
 She was hit by a 14 in shell from Hiei.
 Then, a torpedo fired from Yukikaze hit aft, blowing her fantail clean off, which served as the final blow as Laffey was put out of action.
 As the order to abandon ship was passed, a violent explosion ripped the destroyer apart and she sank immediately with heavy loss of life.
 This action earned her the Presidential Unit Citation.

-Of the 247 crew members aboard, 59 were killed, including the commanding officer, William E. Hank.
+Of the 247 crewmen aboard, 59 were killed, including the commanding officer, William E. Hank.
 The wounded in the engagement numbered 116.